 13.3.4.1 Design loads of arrangements specified in 13.3.2.5 shall be assumed in compliance with 5.4.2.2, Part III "Equipment, Arrangements and Outfit".
-In such case, the stress in these components shall not exceed 0,8 yield strength of their material.
+In such case, the stress in these components shall not exceed 0.8 yield strength of their material.

 - 13.3.4.2 Anchor handling winch shall be fitted with towing line tension measuring means.
 13.3.5 Stability. - 13.3.5.1 Stability of anchor handling vessels shall be checked for the following loading conditions: - .1 ship with full stores; - .2 maximum draught at which anchor handling operations may occur, with 67 % of stores: - .3 minimum draught at which anchor handling operations may occur, with 10 % of stores; - .4 ship with 10 % of stores (where the case is different from that specified in 13.3.5.1.3), and for anchor handling vessels provided with cargo holds, additionally: - .4 ship with full cargo in holds and full stores; - .5 ship with full cargo in holds and 10 % of stores. - 13.3.5.2 For given loading conditions, weight of chains, spare towlines and towlines for towing winches shall be taken into account. - 13.3.5.3 Stability of a vessel during anchor handling operations shall comply with the criteria specified in this Chapter.
-In other operating conditions the vessel's stability shall comply with the criteria specified in Section 2, Part IV "Stability" of the Rules and other applicable criteria. - 13.3.5.3.1 The area between the righting lever curve and the heeling lever curve calculated in accordance with $\underline{13.3.5.4}$ and determined from the first intersection of the two curves, to the angle of the second intersection or the angle of down-flooding, whichever is less, shall not be less than 0,070 m·rad. - 13.3.5.3.2 The maximum righting lever between the righting lever curve and the heeling lever curve calculated in accordance with 13.3.5.4 shall be at least 0,2 m. - 13.3.5.3.3 The static angle at the first intersection between the righting lever curve and the heeling lever curve calculated in accordance with 13.3.5.4 shall not be greater than: - .1 the angle at which the righting lever equals half of the maximum righting lever: - .2 the deck edge immersion angle; - .3 15°, whichever is less.
+In other operating conditions the vessel's stability shall comply with the criteria specified in Section 2, Part IV "Stability" of the Rules and other applicable criteria. - 13.3.5.3.1 The area between the righting lever curve and the heeling lever curve calculated in accordance with $\underline{13.3.5.4}$ and determined from the first intersection of the two curves, to the angle of the second intersection or the angle of down-flooding, whichever is less, shall not be less than $0.070 \text{ m} \cdot \text{rad}$. - 13.3.5.3.2 The maximum righting lever between the righting lever curve and the heeling lever curve calculated in accordance with 13.3.5.4 shall be at least 0,2 m. - 13.3.5.3.3 The static angle at the first intersection between the righting lever curve and the heeling lever curve calculated in accordance with 13.3.5.4 shall not be greater than: - .1 the angle at which the righting lever equals half of the maximum righting lever: - .2 the deck edge immersion angle; - .3 15°, whichever is less. - 13.3.5.3.4 A minimum freeboard at stern, on centreline, of at least 0.005L shall be maintained in all loading conditions, including vertical loads added (as per the definition of displacement Δ_2 given in 13.3.5.4).